Access to justice curbed

 from bringing environmental issues before the tribunal.

 This is unnecessary; when granting interim injunction, the court weighs the facts and the law.
-Only when a prima facie
+Only when a prima facie case is

 established and balance of convenience and interest of justice is in favour of the applicant that injunction is granted.
 The applicant cannot be

 saddled with the costs.

 Before embarking on yet another ambitious green tribunal a scrutiny of why two earlier attempts failed would have been worthwhile.
 The National

 Environment Tribunals were not established even after 14 years of existence purportedly because of its limited mandate.
 There are numerous

 cases which are ongoing that could have been resolved by these tribunals.